 Window walls offer a cost-effective alternative to curtain walls while achieving a similar look for the building’s exterior.
 Traditionally, window wall units are manufactured and glazed off-site.
 This eliminates the need for time-intensive construction of the mullion system and on-site glazing, which is common for curtain walls.

 The greatest advantage of window walls is the cost savings.
-Many window wall systems can cost half or in some cases one-third of the cost of curtain walls.
+Many commercial glass window wall systems can cost half or in some cases one-third of the cost of curtain walls.
 Since window walls are compartmentalized between floors, the risk of sound transmittance is greatly reduced, as noise cannot reverberate across the entire system.
 Window wall products are also typically pre-tested and pre-certified by the manufacturer, which can also help to reduce costs, and they can reduce project cycle times due to the optimized installation.

 Contact Aeroseal for All of Your Commercial Glass Installation & Repair Needs